minimapletinytools/smarties/README.md

 Each builder (except for `Perception`) has a simple variant (prefixed by `Simple`) which ensures the **perception** is immutable.
 You'll want to use the simple variants in most cases.

-To keep the syntax simple in most cases, there are non-mtl variants of each builder which wrap the mtl ones.
+To keep the syntax simple in most cases, there are non-transformer variants of each builder which wrap the transformer ones.

 ## Other
 - Smarties gives access to the (rather simple) BT control methods in `Smarties.Nodes`.
 Most of its power comes from the flexibility of monadic syntax.
 In some cases, it may be better/simpler to use something like **StateT (p,g) Writer [o]**.
 Sequence and selectors are still possible with monadic operations like [`ifM`](https://hackage.haskell.org/package/extra-1.7.1/docs/Control-Monad-Extra.html).